TritonDataCenter/rfd/rfd/0076/README.md

 a server's traits.

-**Should this tool handle the full lifecycle of a VNIC?** For example, a metadata node is for some reason no longer going to be part of Manta, but is to be used in the general pool of available servers in Triton.
+**Should this tool handle the full lifecycle of a VNIC?** For example, a storage node is for some reason no longer going to be part of Manta, but is to be used in the general pool of available servers in Triton.
 Should this tool provide a mechanism for deleting this node's VNIC from NAPI?
 It may be able to offer some form of validation and sanity checking here, such as whether all